-The RESPECT Institute of Georgia (RI), created by mental health advocate Joel Slack, supports participants in developing the skills necessary to transform their experiences of mental health and substance use challenges – and cross disabilities - into educational and inspirational presentations.
-The RESPECT Institute of Georgia helps participants organize, construct, and customize their personal stories of recovery and independent living so they can share their stories in diverse venues such as management meetings, legislative meetings, employee orientations, university classrooms, civic meetings, and continuing education programs.
+The RESPECT Institute of Georgia (RI), created by mental health advocate Joel Slack, supports participants in developing the skills necessary to transform their experiences of mental health and substance use challenges, and cross disabilities, into educational and inspirational presentations.
+The RESPECT Institute of Georgia supports participants in organizing, constructing and customizing their personal stories of recovery and independent living so they can share their stories in diverse venues such as management meetings, legislative meetings, employee orientations, university classrooms, civic meetings, and continuing education programs.

-The RESPECT Institute of Georgia is a 3 ½ day training program that empowers participants by acknowledging, by honoring and by valuing their personal experiences and insights.
-Through this recognition and acceptance, participants reclaim their sense of self.
+The RESPECT Institute of Georgia is a 3 ½ day in-person training or 4 ½ virtual training program that empowers participants by acknowledging, by honoring and by valuing their personal experiences and insights.
+Through this recognition and acceptance, participants heal, reclaim their sense of self and are catapulted into a level of recovery they never thought was possible.
 They own their lived experiences without shame or embarrassment and become instrumental in eliminating stigma in the general public, in advancing the message of recovery and in educating the next generation of behavioral health professionals.

-Through a partnership with Slack Consulting, Georgia Mental Health Consumer Network and Mental Health America of Georgia, the Georgia Department of Behavioral Health and Developmental Disabilities sponsors 24 trainings and 420 speaking engagements annually.
-Tony Sanchez, the Director of the DBHDD Office of Recovery Transformation Services oversees the implementation of the RESPECT Institute of Georgia.
+Through a partnership with Slack Consulting and the Georgia Mental Health Consumer Network, the Georgia Department of Behavioral Health and Developmental Disabilities sponsors multiple trainings and speaking engagements annually.

-To date, the RESPECT Institute of Georgia team conducted over 150 RESPECT Institute of Georgia trainings statewide and graduated over 1,200 individuals who shared their stories to over 125,000 Georgians.
+To date, the RESPECT Institute of Georgia team conducted nearly 200 RESPECT Institute of Georgia trainings statewide and graduated over 1,500 individuals who shared their stories to over 160,000 Georgians.